georgehg/ifood-fullstack-test/webapp/README.md

 The server port is defaulted to 7200, but it can be changed creating an environment variable named `WEB_PORT` with another port number.

+### API Gateway Configuration

 Two environment variables can be created to configure the API Gateway address:

-- To configure API Gateway host address create variable GTW_HOST
+- Set API Gateway host address creating variable `GTW_HOST`
-- To configure API Gateway port number create variable GTW_PORT
+- Set API Gateway port number creating variable `GTW_PORT`

-If this two variables is are not created at server startup, the API Gateway address will be defaulted to `localhost:5200`
+The API Gateway address will be defaulted to `GTW_HOST=localhost` or `GTW_PORT=5200` in case any of these two variables was not created at server startup.

 ## Running